Last updated

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for creatives looking to attract and manage new clients.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for creative teams of 20-50 looking for simplicity.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping creatives streamline their project workflows and close deals efficiently.
+• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, but may be overly complex for creative workflows.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring that your clients receive top-notch support and engagement.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, which may be beyond the needs of most creative teams.

-• Operations Hub: Syncs and automates business processes across different systems, making it easier for creative teams to manage their operations seamlessly.
+• Operations Hub: Syncs and automates business processes across different systems, but requires technical expertise that many creative teams lack.

 Pros

-• User-friendly interface: HubSpot is known for its intuitive and easy-to-use interface, making it accessible for creative professionals of all skill levels.
+• User-friendly interface: HubSpot is known for its intuitive interface, though not specifically designed for creative professionals.

 Cons

-• Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing creative agencies.
+• Limited customization in free plan: The free plan has limited customization options, restricting flexibility for growing creative agencies.

-• Email marketing limits: Email marketing functionality in the free plan is restricted by limits on the number of emails you can send, which can be a drawback for creative businesses with larger client lists.
+• Email marketing limits: Email marketing functionality in the free plan is restricted, which can be problematic for creative teams with larger client lists.

 Price and plans

-For an annual subscription on HubSpot's CRM hub, prices are as follows.
+For an annual subscription on HubSpot's CRM hub, prices quickly become expensive for teams of 20-50:

 3. Capsule CRM